Azure/regulatory-compliance-initiatives/README.md

 - [Add Bank custom controls as a Azure policies](#add-bank-custom-controls-as-a-azure-policies)
 # Background

-The Bank Negara of Malaysia is the Central Bank of Malaysia.
+Bank Negara Malaysia (BNM) is the Central Bank of Malaysia.
 It provides monetary policy for the country and regulates the financial sector within Malaysia.
 The Risk Management in Technology (RMiT) policy was created to ensure Malaysian financial institutions properly manage their cyber-risk exposure by establishing the necessary risk frameworks, governance structures, policies, and procedures.

 The purpose of the reference implementation is to guide [Bank Negara of Malaysia’s Risk Management in Technology (RMiT) Regulatory Compliance](https://www.bnm.gov.my/documents/20124/963937/Risk+Management+in+Technology+%28RMiT%29.pdf/810b088e-6f4f-aa35-b603-1208ace33619?t=1592866162078).
 This guide helps to ensure that the Microsoft Malaysian financial institutions customers on building Landing Zones in their Azure environment.
 The reference implementation is based on [Cloud Adoption Framework for Azure](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) and provides an opinionated implementation that enables to ensure that technology risk management framework (TRMF) 9.2 (e), (f), (g) and cyber resilience framework (CRF) 11.3 (d), (e), (g) remain relevant on an ongoing basis and meet the regulatory compliance by using [NIST SP 800-53 Rev. 4](https://docs.microsoft.com/azure/governance/policy/samples/nist-sp-800-53-r4) and [Risk Management in Technology (RMiT) policies.](https://docs.microsoft.com/en-us/azure/governance/policy/samples/rmit-malaysia)

 # Business Challenges

-The financial institutions need to establish end to end process of identification, assessment, mitigation, and monitoring.
-Across RMiT  domains.
+The financial institutions need to establish end to end process of identification, assessment, mitigation, monitoring, and reporting across the RMiT domains.

-- Financial institutions need to ensure the TRM and CRF framework to be an essential part security infrastructure.
+- Financial institutions need to ensure the Technology Risk Manager (TRM) framework is an essential part of their security infrastructure.
-- Define roles & responsibilities, risk assessment, risk classification, controls, risk mitigations, and monitoring.
+- Define roles & responsibilities, risk assessment, risk classification, controls, risk mitigation, and monitoring.
 - Enforce compliance with corresponding regulatory policies
-- The published RMiT policy required financial institutions to cover the following six domains:
+- The published RMiT policy requires financial institutions to cover the following six domains:
 - Four technical domains of namely
 - - Technology Risk Management
 - - Technology Operations Management